Delph1/LNU_project/README.md

 I laborated with both InfluxDB and Grafana.
 They are both available as addons in Home Assistant, which means they install with the push of a button and you are up and running in a minute or so.

+InfluxDB is a time series database that is perfect for storing sensor data, while Grafana is a great tool for creating really good looking graphs.
+They do come with a bit of a threshold though, but if you are bit comfortable with SQL commands it shouldn't be a problem.

-The InfluxDB can be a bit finnicky though and I had to force include my sensors to get them to show up, as shown below.
+However, I found the InfluxDB to be a bit finnicky and I had to force include my sensors in the configuration file to get them to show up, as shown below, and even then it would take time before any data for the sensor actually showed up.

+InfluxDB has its own built-in visualisation tools that you can use, but they are not as pretty as Grafana.

 file: configuration.yaml
 ```yaml